MohammaddAli/Storefront-Backend-API-with-postgresql-and-express/README.md

 > - Lint and Prettier for linting the code
 > - json web token (JWT) and bcrypt for Authentication and Athourization

+## Environment Variables :
+> - We used the dotenv package for environment variables
+> - environment variables used in this projet are :
+- POSTGTRES_HOST
+- POSTGTRES_DB
+- POSTGTRES_TEST_DB
+- POSTGTRES_USER
+- POSTGTRES_PASSWORD
+- ENV
+- BCRYPT_PASSWORD
+- SALT_ROUNDS
+- TOKEN_SECRET

 ## Getting Started